|

 Although Guatemala has eight different coffee-growing regions, Antigua is the easiest region to reach from Puerto Quetzal.
 Antigua is only 90 minutes from the cruise port.

-Tip: Consider combining a coffee tour and an Antigua city tour if you have the time.
+Tip: Consider combining a coffee tour and an Antigua city tour.
 Antigua has plenty of things to fascinate, from old convents to cooking classes.
+It’s also a spectacular city for walking around, taking pictures, dropping into a cafe, or taking a chocolate workshop.

 Shore Excursions from Puerto Santo Tomás de Castilla

-Tour the Castillo de San Felipe
+Tour The Castillo de San Felipe

 One of the most interesting things to see near Guatemala’s Atlantic Port is the Castillo de San Felipe.
 The Spanish built the old fort on the Dulce River to protect the towns of Lake Izabal from pirate raids.
 It also served as a prison at one time.

 The fort features extensive grounds filled with gardens, walking paths, and playgrounds.
 Jet Ski rentals are available if you fancy a fun ride on the water.
+You can eat inside the fort grounds or head to one of the many eateries just outside the gates.

 It takes a journey of 1 hour and 47 minutes to reach the Castillo from Santo Tomás de Castilla.